 Root health can be compromised by pests, pathogens, and environmental (abiotic) factors.
 Citrus root pests include Diaprepes root weevil, burrowing nematode, sting nematode, and others.
 Historically, the most damaging root pathogens in citrus have been Phytophthora spp. that cause root, crown, and foot rot.
 The most common detrimental environmental factors for roots in Florida citrus are soil pH, salinity, and flooding.
 An increase in soil pH above 7.0 results in precipitation of phosphorus, calcium, magnesium, and other plant nutrients, reducing the concentration of nutrients in solution available for uptake by the roots.
+A reduction of soil pH below 5.5 results in rapid leaching of nutrients such as calcium and magnesium from the soil and mobilization of toxic levels of micronutrients such as copper.
 Extended waterlogging (oxygen deprivation) and salinity can cause root decline and death.
 Site-specific decisions made while preparing to plant will reduce the risk and impact of these biotic and abiotic causes of root health decline.
-Management of root health problems depends on cultural and, when necessary, chemical management tools.
+Management of root health problems depends on cultural practices and, when necessary, chemical management tools.

 The root system has two main types of roots, structural and fibrous (feeder), which serve different essential functions for the tree.
 The structural roots provide the anchoring scaffold of the root system and act as the major transport corridors for nutrients, water, and carbohydrates.
-The fibrous roots form the interface with the soil where water and nutrients are absorbed.
+The fibrous roots form the interface with the soil where water and nutrients are absorbed, and they provide extra grip, or friction, to assist anchoring of the tree.
 Both kinds of roots are important for root and tree health and are affected differently by pests, pathogens, environmental factors, and any interactions of the three.
 Structural roots often extend outward to the edge of the wetted zone or canopy and then continue down and outward beyond the canopy.
 Fibrous roots only grow in high-density clusters from structural roots where water and nutrients are most abundant.
 In irrigated trees, the fibrous roots are concentrated in the wetted zone of the irrigation system.
-For example, microsprinkler irrigation concentrates 80% of the fibrous roots in the top 10 inches of the wetted zone under the canopy.
-Root systems are important to understand because root health management should be focused on these areas of high fibrous-root density.
+For example, microsprinkler irrigation concentrates 80% of the fibrous roots in